 Vermicomposting is a composting technique, which turns the organic debris into a humus-like product by employing earthworms.
 “Vermicompost” is the compost produced by the vermicomposting unit.

-Vermicomposting is one of the types of composting technique, which turns the organic debris into a humus-like product, by the use of earthworms.
-The compost produced by this method refers as “Vermicompost”.
-The vermicompost can merely define as earthworm’s excrement, which provides essential nutrients, aeration, porosity, structure, fertility and water-holding capacity to the soil and plant body.
+The vermicompost merely refers to the earthworm’s excrement, which provides essential nutrients, aeration, porosity, structure, fertility and water-holding capacity to the soil and plant body.

-The method of vermicomposting requires an average temperature range between 15-25 degrees Celsius, tropical climate and the use of green waste.
-It most commonly uses Eisenia fetida for the decomposition of organic green waste, due to their best appetites and breeding ability.
+The vermicomposting method requires an average temperature between 15-25 degrees Celsius, tropical climate and green wastes.
+It prevalently uses Eisenia fetida to degrade the organic green wastes due to their best appetites and breeding ability.